Neil Hillman: Current work

+Since 2021, Hillman has lived and worked in Australia.
+He built and opened a second Audio Suite studio in Brisbane, that initially worked in parallel with the original Birmingham studio on both Australian drama and British filmed content; although the Birmingham studio subsequently closed in 2023, more than 20 years after it first opened its doors as an audio post-production facility in the city.

+Hillman has continued to work outside of the post-production studio in Australia, and abroad, as an Audio Director.
+In 2023 he Supervised and Mixed two series of Love Island USA, in Fiji, for ITV America; and he has been engaged as an Audio Mixer on diverse, day-to-day Australian sports programming such as boxing, cricket, greyhound racing, netball, rugby union and rugby league, for broadcasters such as Fox, ESPN, SEN and Kayo.

-Under the Dr. Neil Hillman banner, his Consultancy practice aids a diverse range of clients including film and television Producers with viability and budgeting analysis for below-the-line shooting and post-production costs, as well as equipment manufacturers and systems suppliers at the product design, development and application stages of new industry products.
+Under the 'Dr. Neil Hillman' banner, his Consultancy practice has served a diverse range of clients including film and television Producers with viability and budgeting analysis for below-the-line shooting and post-production costs, as well as equipment manufacturers and systems suppliers at the product design, development and application stages of new industry products.

-This advisory service extends to areas wider than film and television; consulting to a range of industry sectors on user interfaces (UI), the end-user experience and on creating more efficient workflow by embracing new ways of thinking about existing systems and production arrangements.
+Hillman has consulted to a range of industry sectors on user interfaces (UI), the end-user experience and on creating more efficient workflows, by embracing new ways of thinking about existing systems and production arrangements; returning full-circle to his early experience of the exacting production engineering methodology he learned from his six years at CNC Machine Tool manufacturer, Cincinnati Milacron.